mcdemarco/the-new-kitchen-cookbook/vegetables/squash.md

 # Winter Squash

 These are here so I don't have to google the directions every time I make them.
-Cut them all in half first.
+Cut them all in half first and remove seeds (if there are any).

 ## Acorn Squash